Do the benefits of almonds make it the healthiest nut ever?

 Formulated to minimize blood sugar spikes, you’ll find almonds listed as the first ingredient and cacao butter, coconut oil, and grass-fed collagen protein after that.

-So anyone looking to lose weight, control their blood sugar, and reduce their risks of chronic diseases should eat a serving each day just like taking a daily multivitamin.
+If you’re looking to lose weight, control your blood sugar, and reduce your risks of chronic diseases, consider eating a serving of almonds every day.